 Align scheduled time (“ ”)—This option only appears if you have the Sync Resource Schedules With Project Dates setting enabled in General Settings.
 This is used to realign Scheduled Hours for team members if they get out of sync with the task Start Date by aligning the hours to the earliest start date and shifting the existing hours accordingly.

-If Sync Resource Schedules with Project Dates account setting is enabled, the Cascade Changes option in the New Task Tracker controls whether your resource's Scheduled Hours are automatically adjusted when task dates are changed in the Local Gantt chart.
-However, if you shift task dates in the Task Tracker or the Task Details side panel, you'll need to manually realign the team member's Scheduled Hours by clicking Align Scheduled Time.
+If the Sync Resource Schedules with Project Dates account setting is enabled, the Cascade Changes option in the New Task Tracker controls whether your resource's Scheduled Hours are automatically adjusted when task dates are changed in the Task Tracker table or Task Details side panel.
+However, if the Cascade Changes option is turned off and you shift the task dates, you'll need to manually realign the team member's Scheduled Hours by clicking Align Scheduled Time.

-Mavenlink's proofing feature makes collaboration easier, allowing project participants to provide feedback directly on files uploaded to Mavenlink.
+Kantata's proofing feature makes collaboration easier, allowing project participants to provide feedback directly on files uploaded to Kantata OX.
 This saves time during the review, feedback sharing, and approval process and eliminates the need for external tools or keep track of files or conversations over email.

-This section allows you to create a proof by uploading files (JPEF, PNG, and PDF) from your computer or dragging and dropping your source files into the drop zone.
-To learn more about the benefits of Mavenlink's online proofing solution, please see our Mavenlink Asset Proofing article.
+This section allows you to create a proof by uploading files (JPEG, PNG, and PDF) from your computer or dragging and dropping your source files into the drop zone.
+To learn more about the benefits of Kantata's online proofing solution, please see our Kantata Proofing article.

 This section displays all the files uploaded to the task via the Activity section, when they were uploaded, who uploaded them, the file size, and an icon that represents the file type.
 You are allowed to view, download, and delete them.